newrelic/FY23SKO-OaC/Part_2-Creating_New_Relic_Resources_With_Terraform.md

 ]'
 ```

-Ensure you get a response like this with **"success:true"** in it.
-If not double check you;ve included an ingest key (not a user key!) and your account ID in the correct places:
+Ensure you get a response like this with **`"success:true"`** in it.
+If not double check you've included an ingest key (not a user key!) and your account ID in the correct places:
 ```json
 {"success":true, "uuid":"0b92fafc-0001-b000-0000-017f277bfc27"}
 ```